Configuration

 A lot of yourhq’s configuration is runtime-configurable via the UI, not via environment variables.
 Once the stack is up and you’ve logged in, visit:-

-/dashboard/settings— add or edit pipeline stages, custom field definitions, streams, automations, and agent identities after the initial setup.
+/dashboard/settings— add or edit pipeline stages, custom field definitions, streams, connections, and agent identities after onboarding.
+Routines are managed from/dashboard/routines.
 Most per-workspace behavior lives here, not in.env. -

-/dashboard/agents— the agent creation wizard (three steps: template → identity → Telegram).
+/dashboard/agents— the agent creation wizard (template → identity → channel).
 See Agents for agent-specific configuration (each agent has its ownagent.jsoncommitted to its git branch).

 .env.